JohnThre/LLB/CONTRIBUTING.md

 ## 📝 License

-By contributing to LLB, you agree that your contributions will be licensed under the MIT License.
+By contributing to LLB, you agree that your contributions will be licensed under the GNU General Public License v3.0.

 ## 🙏 Recognition